mc2-project/secure-xgboost/doc/tutorials/outsourced.rst

       python3 encrypt.py

-3. **Send encrypted data to the server**
+2. **Send encrypted data to the server**

    We assume that there will be a mechanism to transfer the encrypted data to the server.
 For the purposes of this demo, the user can try, for example, ``scp`` to simulate this transfer.
 Note that you will have to ``scp`` the files to the location you specified in the ``DMatrix`` constructor in the server setup.

    If simulating a client/server setup locally, think of the ``demo/python/remote-control/data/`` directory as external storage mounted to both the client and server machines.

-4. **Make client calls**
+3. **Make client calls**

-   On the client, make the aforementioned calls to the server.
+   On the client, send commands to the server by running ``client.py``.
 The ``client.py`` script takes in 4 arguments: the IP address of the server, the path to the generated key, the path to the user's private key, and the path to the user's certificate.
 We've included a sample private key and certificate for this example.

    .. code-block:: bash